Samuel Aruwan

-Samuel Aruwan (born 10 May 1982) is a Nigerian journalist, and pioneer Commissioner for Kaduna State Ministry of Internal Security and Home Affairs.
+Samuel Aruwan is a Nigerian journalist, and pioneer Commissioner for Kaduna State Ministry of Internal Security and Home Affairs.

 Early life and education

 Samuel Aruwan hails from Kabala West in Tudun Wada District, Kaduna South Local Government Area of Kaduna State, Nigeria.

-Aruwan is a graduate of Mass Communication from Kaduna Polytechnic, Kaduna.
+Aruwan holds a postgraduate diploma and a master's degree in Mass Communication and Strategic Communication from Ahmadu Bello University, Zaria, after graduating from Kaduna Polytechnic in Mass Communication.
 In December 2002, he completed Basic and Second Level training on Alternatives to Violence Project Course (AVP) sponsored by International Committee of the Red Cross (ICRC) Geneva and Nigerian Red Cross Society.
 He also completed an in-depth course in Participatory Video by Insight International in collaboration with the Development Research Centre on Citizenship, Participation and Accountability, Institute of Development Studies, Sussex in October 2006.
 In 2012, he attended the African Investigative Journalism training at the University of the Witwatersrand, South Africa.
 He was one of the Nigerian journalists trained on countering religious extremism at the Tony Blair Institute for Global Change, London in 2014 and at Drew University’s Institute on Religion and Conflict Transformation, New Jersey in 2016.
 In April 2021, he attended the Cranfield University’s Continuing Professional Development course on Protecting Critical National Infrastructure (CNI).
 He also obtained a certificate in counter-terrorism and intelligence at the same Cranfield University in December 2022 with distinction.